aolkhov/SudokuSolver/README.md

 If all values but one are known for any row, column, or a quadrant, the ramaining value must be set.

 ##### UniqueValueLeftInRow, Column, or Quadrant
-When a value appears in one cell and not anywhere else, then that's the cell value
+When a value only appears in one cell and not anywhere else, then that's the cell value

+##### CombinationInRow, Column, or Quadrant
+When a group of N cells contains K cells (K < N) with the same K values, no other cells in the group may contain these values.